- contact_supportChat with Sales

-Digitize means to convert hardcopy originals into an electronic file format that can be saved, edited, and shared.
+Digitize means converting hardcopy originals into an electronic file format that can be saved, edited, and shared.
 Often, digitizing documents includes storage in an electronic document management system (DMS) which only permits access to documents by authorized users.

 Examples of digital file types created by scanning include the ubiquitous Adobe PDF, which essentially creates a snapshot of every page in a document, .tiff, .jpg, and .psd formats used for graphic images, as well as countless other formats for proprietary applications.